 - Toxins/poisons.
 Toxins are the most common cause of acute renal failure.
 They can include items such as antifreeze, toxic plants such as lilies, household chemicals, pesticides, cleaning fluids, and some human medications.
 For cats, even one ibuprofen pill can result in the kidneys going into renal failure.
 You should check your garage and yard often for these substances to make sure your cat can’t come into contact with them.

 - Trauma.
 Trauma, especially involving a burst bladder or broken pelvis, can result in acute renal failure.

 - Shock.
 A cat that goes into shock due to losing lots of blood can go into acute renal failure.

 - Overheating and dehydration.
-A cat that experiences rapid dehydration or which overheats in hot weather can have renal failure.
+A cat that experiences rapid dehydration or which overheats in hot weather can suffer from renal failure.
 Overexertion, vomiting, and diarrhea can all cause a cat to lose a lot of fluids and go to into renal failure.